Institutional policies and codes of conduct

 To meet membership requirements of the International Council of Voluntary Agencies (ICVA), a global network aiming to eliminate sexual exploitation within the UN and NGOs, HI has developed its own policy for protecting its beneficiaries against sexual exploitation and abuse.

 The policy describes the eight principles that must be respected in order to protect our beneficiaries against exploitation and sexual abuse.
 It also provides the corresponding disciplinary measures.
-Its scope is very wide, because it applies to:

 Environmental approach

-Codes of conduct
+Codes of Conduct

-HI's code of conduct
+HI's code of Conduct

 The "gender", "protection of beneficiaries" and "child protection" policies are completed by a Code of Conduct which applies to every person being likely to represent HI (employees, board members, family members accompanying international staff, consultants, service providers and partner organizations, trainees, voluntary workers).
 It applies during working hours and outside working hours.